-Scientists have developed, and continue to develop, tests that can be used to screen a person for specific types of cancer before signs or symptoms appear.
+Screening is used to look for cancer before you have any symptoms or signs.
+Scientists have developed, and continue to develop, tests that can be used to screen a person for specific types of cancer.
 The overall goals of cancer screening are to:

 Lower the number of people who develop the disease

 Lower the number of people who die from the disease, or eliminate deaths from cancer altogether

 Identify people with a higher risk of a specific type of cancer who may need screening more often due to genetic mutations or diseases

 Learn more about the basics of cancer screening.